ibiscp/Vehicle-Detection-and-Tracking/README.md

 <p align="center"><img src="output_images/HeatMap.png"/></p>

 ## Results
-This project was much more simpler to implement, because Udacity provided a lot of examples, so the hard work was to tune the parameters and try different things.
+This project was much more simpler to implement because Udacity provided a lot of examples, so the hard work was to tune the parameters and try different things.

 Bellow is presented a video containing the output result for the given video.

 ## Discussion
-The algorithm was tested in the video provided by Udacity, and a good result was obtained, however it fails for some frames.
+The algorithm was tested in the video provided by Udacity, and a good result was obtained.
+However it fails for some frames.

 In order to improve the results I would train it with more examples of vehicles and not-vehicles, as well as extracted more features from the images.

+Another thing that I still have to improve is to not recalculate the HOG features for each window and just cut the portion that I need from the HOG features calculated for the whole image.